ConstantRobotics-Ltd/VStreamer/README.md

 ## encodeSetParamCommand method

-**encodeSetParamCommand(...)** static method to encode command to change any parameter for remote video stream.
-To control video stream remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
+**encodeSetParamCommand(...)** static method to encode command to change any parameter for remote video streamer.
+To control video streamer remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the **VStreamer** class contains static methods for encoding the control command.
 The **VStreamer** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeSetParamCommand(...)** designed to encode SET_PARAM command.
+Method declaration:

 ```cpp
 static void encodeSetParamCommand(uint8_t* data, int& size, VStreamerParam id, float value);